All individuals noted as hanged, convicted, acquitted, or indicted were absolved by the Connecticut General Assembly on May 25, 2023.

 Hannah Harvey of Fairfield was daughter of Mary Harvey and granddaughter of Mary Staples.
 These three women were indicted for witchcraft in 1692, during the Stamford-Fairfield Witch-Hunt.
 They were cleared by proclamation when no meaningful testimony was produced against them.

 Hugh Crosia of Stratford was accused of witchcraft in 1693.
-He was convicted of lying about familiarity with the devil.
+He was convicted of lying about familiarity with the devil, but the grand jury refused to indict him for witchcraft49.

 Winifred Benham, Sr., of Wallingford was daughter of Mary Hale of Boston, who was acquitted of witchcraft in 1682.
 Winifred was accused of witchcraft in 1692 and 1693 and tried in 1697 with her daughter, Winifred Benham, Jr. Both were acquitted.
 Theirs were the last trials for witchcraft in New England.

 The Benham women survived.
-They uprooted from the town they helped found, Wallingford, Connecticut, and fled to Staten Island58.
+They uprooted from the town they helped found, Wallingford, Connecticut, and fled to Staten Island.

 Winifred Benham, Jr. was tried for witchcraft in 1697 with her mother, Winifred Benham, Sr. Both were acquitted.
 Theirs were the last trials for witchcraft in New England.